Amid Homelessness Crisis, Los Angeles Restricts Living In Vehicles

 Residents who support the restrictions say vehicle encampments have caused parking shortages and sanitation issues.
 Critics say that without alternatives to parking on the street, the rules are inhumane.

-"This is a stupid law," said Mel Tillekeratne, executive director of a homelessness nonprofit called The Shower of Hope, during a recent public meeting.
-"This law...is going to directly contribute to these people being on the street."
+"This is a stupid law," Mel Tillekeratne, executive director of a homelessness nonprofit called The Shower of Hope, said during a recent public meeting.
+"This law ... is going to directly contribute to these people being on the street."

-For Edith Grays, who ran a window-washing business with her husband until he had a series of strokes and couldn't work, losing their motorhome is a big fear.
-She said they moved into it after not being able to afford rent anymore and she takes care to avoid being ticketed or towed.
+For Edith Grays, who ran a window-washing business with her husband until he had a series of strokes and couldn't work, losing their motor home is a big fear.
+She said they moved into it after not being able to afford rent anymore, and she takes care to avoid being ticketed or towed.
 When asked how much of her time is spent looking for parking or planning where to park next, Grays replied: "All of it."

 "It's very difficult," she said.
 "It causes a lot of stress in my life."

-Just a couple of miles away, however, homeowner Walter Hall says RV encampments have choked major streets, and that public urination by people living in vehicles has been a problem for at least one local park.
+Just a couple of miles away, however, homeowner Walter Hall says RV encampments have choked major streets and that public urination by people living in vehicles has been a problem for at least one local park.
 "That's the kind of thing we would prefer not to see," he said.

-Hall supports the city having rules around vehicle dwelling, but said enforcement should be tougher.
+Hall supports the city having rules around vehicle dwelling but said enforcement should be tougher.
 A 2018 report from the Los Angeles Police Department said that officers issued about 10 citations a month, partly because it's difficult to confirm when people are living in vehicles.

 One result, Hall said, is that the restrictions mostly just shuffle people from one location to another.